-For individual department or graduate program organizations, please see the T&T Program Director.
+For individual department or graduate program organizations, please see the T&T office (TandT@ucf.edu).

 Professional and Personal Development Workshops

 The College of Graduate Studies has partnered with several offices around campus to offer a series of professional development workshops under the Pathways to Success program.
 Students are encouraged to take advantage of any of the workshops.